Rapid City, South Dakota

 Implementation Strategies

-• Increasing trust-building, collaboration, and responsiveness by continuing the work of CHI* and partnering with the CHI Working Group to support community leaders, identify and respond to violent crime trends, and advance the recommendations laid out during CHI.
+• Increasing trust-building, collaboration, and responsiveness by continuing the work of Collective Healing Initiative (CHI) and partnering with the CHI Working Group to support community leaders, identify and respond to violent crime trends, and advance the recommendations laid out during CHI.

 • Utilizing a Youth Outreach Team (YOT) model, which provides nonuniformed responses to social service and mental health needs.